w3f/Grants-Program/Reference blockchain token system.md

 | Usage | Address: note | multiple | buyer |
 | Transaction | Transaction_id | multiple | automatic |

+Each token will represent the content and creator of the work especially its reference relationship with unique token id and version id.
+Each token could be purcahsed, invested and transferred via transactions.

 **Smart contract standard:**

 | Function | Input | Logic | Output |